Faith S. Hochberg: Federal judicial service

 In 1994, Hochberg was named United States Attorney for the District of New Jersey, serving until 1999.
 She was nominated by President Bill Clinton on April 22, 1999, to a seat on the United States District Court for the District of New Jersey vacated by Joseph H. Rodriguez.
 She was confirmed by the United States Senate on November 10, 1999, and received her commission on November 15, 1999.
 She retired from active service on March 6, 2015.

 Post judicial service

-She currently offers mediation and arbitration services through her company Hochberg ADR.
+Since March of 2015, she has offered mediation and arbitration services through her company Hochberg ADR.

 Personal life

 Hochberg and her husband Mark, a heart surgeon, have two adult children, Alyssa and Asher.